natalia-marko/reinforcement-learning-in-finance/rl_relabalance_portfolio/data_prep_documentation.md

 **Algorithm**:
 1. Calculate absolute correlation matrix
 2. Identify upper triangle pairs with correlation > threshold
-3. Remove one feature from each highly correlated pair
+3. Remove one feature from each highly correlated pair (keeps feature with higher variance)
 4. Return list of removed features for documentation

 **Rationale**: Highly correlated features provide redundant information and can cause numerical instability in neural networks.

-**Note**: In practice, the threshold is set to **0.9** (not 0.95) for more aggressive filtering, reducing features from ~160 to ~110 for RL model training.
+**Note**: The threshold is set to **0.95** in the pipeline, reducing features from ~158 to ~125.
+Further reduction to 100 features is done via SHAP-based importance selection (see Feature Selection section).

 #### Step 4: Optional PCA Dimensionality Reduction